NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ### 🔄 To Implement / Fix
 - model file size not working
-- add picking bg color and implement it on the url properties
 - Sharpening Intensity is not being transmited by the url
 - Multiple resize callbacks instead of debounced single handler [Violation] 'setTimeout' handler took 146ms